ashrakatkh/Smart-Secured-Lock-System/README.md

    a.
 ESP32-CAM is used in different functionalities of the system.
 It contains the camera, OV260 camera module, that is used for capturing the image of the intruder.
 It              contains a Bluetooth module to read the password from the user and a Wi-Fi module that will be used to send the image of the intruder over the internet to the webserver.

    b.
 When the password is entered incorrectly for three times the microcontroller will set a GPIO pin high that is connected to a GPIO pin in the ESP32-CAM.
 If this pin is            high, then an image will be taken and sent to the web server.
    c.
-You can find the code relted to ESP32 cam [here](https://github.com/ashrakatkh/Smart-Secured-Lock-System/blob/main/Progress%202/ESP32_cam/webpage_test.ino)
+You can find the code relted to ESP32 cam [here](https://github.com/ashrakatkh/Smart-Secured-Lock-System/blob/main/Progress%202/ESP32_cam/webpage_test.ino) <br />
-3. PIR motion detection sensor
+### 3. PIR motion detection sensor

 ![download](https://user-images.githubusercontent.com/60285497/144701620-39ae68fd-cf77-4aa1-aa0f-635919dfb6a4.jpg)